What is the governing body?

 Job: Primary School Teacher

-Governor Role: Link Governor for Safeguarding & Children in Care, Wellbeing
+Governor Role: Link Governor for Safeguarding & Children in Care, SEND, Curriculum, Attendance Behaviour & Wellbeing, Inclusion

 Why am I a governor?
 I worked at Hannah More for 9 years as a volunteer, teaching assistant and class teacher and during this time have got to know the amazing pupils and school community.
 I am passionate about inspiring every child at Hannnah More to succeed in their education and am lcommitted to working alongside the other governors to help ensure this.
 I hope to use my knowledge as a teacher to share the views of staff and help improve outcomes for every child at Hannah More.